chinapedia/wikipedia.abstract.en/Page/Stamp_collecting.md

 Notable collectors

-John_Lennon's_stamp_collection.jpg's stamp album]] The stamp collection assembled by French-Austrian aristocrat Philipp von Ferrary (1850–1917) at the beginning of the 20th century is widely considered the most complete stamp collection ever formed (or likely to be formed).
+'s stamp album]] The stamp collection assembled by French-Austrian aristocrat Philipp von Ferrary (1850–1917) at the beginning of the 20th century is widely considered the most complete stamp collection ever formed (or likely to be formed).
 It included, for example, all of the rare stamps described above that had been issued by 1917.
 However, as Ferrary was an Austrian citizen, the collection was broken up and sold by the French government after the First World War, as war reparations.
 A close rival was Thomas Tapling (1855–1891), whose Tapling Collection was donated to the British Museum.

 Several European monarchs were keen stamp collectors, including King George V of the United Kingdom and King Carol II of Romania.
 King George V possessed one of the most valuable stamp collections in the world and became President of the Royal Philatelic Society.
 His collection was passed on to Queen Elizabeth II who, while not a serious philatelist, has a collection of British and Commonwealth first day covers which she started in 1952.[14]